Co-Parenting Before Birth

 Communication and consistency are vital to creating a successful co-parenting relationship.
 That’s true even if your child is still a bun in the oven.
+Co-parenting before birth is sometimes easier for new parents, as it allows you to focus on developing your parenting plan before the exhaustion and stress of raising an infant sets in.

 - Where will your child live?